 I bought follow-up LP Ten New Messages not long after it was released in March 2007, and it too became a bit of a favourite, although like a lot of records that I bought in 2007 wasn’t listened to all that often as I spent a fair chunk of the year working in Canada and far away from the record collection.
 And then blogging sort of took over and bands like The Rakes, The Libertines and The Futureheads, all of whom had released some cracking stuff over a two-year period, were sort of forgotten about as I delved further and further back in time and listened to loads of old vinyl for the first time in years.

-The band released their third LP in 2009 – Klang – but it proved to be a flop and the band called it a day this time seven years ago.
-The sum of their career was nine singles and three LPs, none of which ever hit the Top 20.
-But they were far better at what they did than many others who made money and a career out of it.
+The band released their third LP in 2009 – Klang – but it proved to be a flop and they called it a day soon after.
+But The Rakes, I would argue, were far better at what they did than many others who made more money and managed to eke out a longer career.”